Bring your whole self to work

 Our Lioness mentoring program promotes personal and professional development and equips members with tangible tools to support their career aspirations.

 Rainbow Lions exists so that LGBTQ+ employees at ING Australia feel included, respected and valued.
 The network is open to everyone, whether you identify as LGBTQ+ or not.

 Rainbow Lions champions inclusion through education and awareness, facilitating social and networking opportunities, and implementing policy and practice changes at ING.
 The network is active in the LGBTQ+ community, acknowledging and celebrating days such as the International Day Against Homophobia, Biphobia, Interphobia & Transphobia (IDAHOBIT) and Wear it Purple Day.
-ING was awarded Bronze Employer status in the Australian Workplace Equality Index, in recognition of our work in LGBTQ+ workplace inclusion.

 Parents and Carers Community

 The community is focused on improving the experience for parents and carers at ING, so they can thrive at work and at home.
 This is achieved by actively listening and encouraging engagement amongst the community, guiding and informing our people in terms of the help and resources available, and advocating for change to embed family friendly policies and practices into our culture.